IsaacDodd/flowchart/README.md

 ## Contributions

-Contributions are greatly, greatly appreciated, and a major goal for this package is for *flowchart* to become a community-driven package.
+[Contributions](https://github.com/IsaacDodd/flowchart/blob/master/CONTRIBUTING.md) are greatly, greatly appreciated, and a major goal for this package is for *flowchart* to become a community-driven package.

 ### Support for Issues/Bugs, Suggestions, & Feedback

-Please submit bugs using [GitHub](https://github.com/IsaacDodd/flowchart/issues/new/ "Open a New Issue on GitHub for Flowchart").
-It is very difficult to respond to issue requests via email.
-All comments, feedback, and suggestions are also greatly welcomed.
+Please [submit bugs using GitHub](https://github.com/IsaacDodd/flowchart/issues/new/ "Open a New Issue on GitHub for Flowchart") since it is much more difficult to respond to issues or feature requests via email.
+All comments, feedback, or suggestions are greatly welcomed.

 ### Source Code & Development
 Please send your code via pull requests via the conventional means here on GitHub for review.
 Please feel free to make this project your own by contributing new code changes, new features, and fixes rather than forking the code into a separate project.
 Collaborations are greatly welcomed.
-Please click on [CONTRIBUTING.md](https://github.com/IsaacDodd/flowchart/blob/master/CONTRIBUTING.md) above for an explanation on how to get started.
+Please click on [CONTRIBUTING.md](https://github.com/IsaacDodd/flowchart/blob/master/CONTRIBUTING.md#contributions) above for an explanation on how to get started.

+## Future Directions

+If this package becomes often-used, or there are further feature requests, additional steps could incldue different styles of flowchart diagrams to match various Reporting Guidelines, functions to be able to create boxes from calculations, or a wider variety of box options.
+There are many directions this project could take should a user-base arise.

 ## Credit